cloudfoundry/stratos/website/docs/developer/developers-guide-e2e-tests.md

 Developers' should be aware that:

-- The E2E tests are destructive on the Stratos system being tested - since they test endpoint registration, they will un-register any existing endpoints
+- The E2E tests are destructive on the Stratos system being tested - since they test endpoint registration, they will un-register any existing endpoints.
 - The E2E tests will create orgs, spaces, applications, routes, etc in the Cloud Foundry instance that is specified.
 Tests should automatically tidy up afterwards unless stopped abruptly.

 ## Pre-requisites